omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus.md

 The sermon ended and the dozens of people started streaming out of the church.
 We went the opposite way.

-“What a surprise to see you here today, TKfathername, something good happened?”, the headpriest smiled.
+“What a surprise to see you here today, Gale, something good happened?”, the headpriest smiled.

 I could see my father clench his fist.
 “Good to see you too, father.
 We were wondering if we could meet with the priest who paid us a visit a few days ago?”